|On this page…|

 save myserial s out

-Note You can save data and event information as text to a disk file with the record function.
+Note: To save data and event information as text to a disk file, use the record function.

 You can recreate s and out in the workspace using the load command.

 Values for read only properties are restored to their default values upon loading.
 For example, the Status property is restored to closed.
 Therefore, to use s, you must connect it to the device with the fopen function.
 To determine if a property is read only, examine its reference pages.